IST-412-Project-Group/mFinance-App-IST-412/src/README.txt

         -needed descriptive variables names to improve readability Redundant formating(src>mfinance_usecase>LoanUI & src>mfinance_usecase>MainMenu)
         -variables were declared on top and bottom.
 Changed for consistency.

+Use Cases that work:
+    - Apply for Loan
+    - View existing loans